swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 #### Jürgen Schmidhuber

 Grand talk, started with a history of neural nets and the LSTM (he was one of the inventors), cited a lot of previous work.
-The talk ended with grand promises for a future involving artificial intelligence exploring other planets, and even leading to singularity 😃 Interestingly, the name long short-term memory comes from biological short-term memories.
+The talk ended with promises for a future involving artificial intelligence exploring other planets, and even leading to singularity 😃  Interestingly, the name long short-term memory comes from biological short-term memories

 <!--
 - [Exploring Prediction Uncertainty in Machine Translation Quality Estimation]()